yuewending/PPHA30550_Final_Project/index.md

 ## Data Preparation

-The scripts that were used to prepare all data set areput in this folder, and data files are stored in the [`data`](https://github.com/yuewending/PPHA30550_Final_Project/tree/master/data) folder.
+The scripts that were used to prepare all data set are put in this folder, and data files are stored in the [`data`](https://github.com/yuewending/PPHA30550_Final_Project/tree/master/data) folder.

 ### Performance Data of High Schools